botpress/botpress/docs/getting_started/trivia_template.md

 - Creating custom Content Types
 - Creating custom Content Renderers

-> 🌟 **Tip:** Already familiar with Botpress but need a quick refresher about something?
-Click one of the links to jump directly to that concept.
+> 🌟 **Tip:** If you are already familiar with Botpress but need a quick refresher about something, click one of the links to jump directly to that concept.

 ## Getting the template